Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 - **Dependencies**: Ensure access to the database of sensitive data types for reference during the redaction process.

 2. **Source Files**
-   - Analyze the `research/redaction_report.md` file.
-   - Relevant sections include the entire document as it outlines sensitive information that may need redaction.
+   - **File to Analyze**: `demande.md`
+   - **Relevant Sections**: All sections, with particular attention to any mentions of personal identifiable information (PII) or confidential business information, especially regarding the economic framework and character interactions.

 3. **Target Changes**
-   - Modify the `research/redaction_report.md` file by redacting any sensitive economic data and character interaction details.
-   - The expected changes should clear out any confidential information while maintaining the overall structure and purpose of the document.
+   - **File to Modify**: `demande.md`
+   - **Nature of Expected Changes**: Execute redaction processes on identified sensitive data types and generate a redacted version of the document, ensuring all sensitive information is adequately removed or concealed.
-- **Impact on System State**: The document should be compliant with privacy regulations, ensuring that all sensitive data is securely handled and removed.
+   - **Impact on System State**: The `demande.md` file will be updated to a redacted version, ensuring compliance with organizational policies regarding sensitive information.

 4. **Validation Points**
+   - **How to Verify Success**: Check the redacted version of `demande.md` for completeness and accuracy in redaction.
-   - Verify success by ensuring no sensitive information remains visible in the `research/redaction_report.md` file.
+   - **What Output to Check**: Ensure that no sensitive information remains visible in the redacted document and that the format remains consistent with the original.
-   - Check that the redacted document maintains its integrity and clarity for future use.
+   - **Which States to Validate**: Confirm that the redaction process logs show no errors and that the output meets the defined quality standards.

 5. **Operation Bounds**
-   - Resource limitations: Ensure the redaction process is completed within 2 hours due to potential time constraints for document usage.
+   - **Resource Limitations**: Ensure that the operation is completed within the current processing time of under 5 seconds.
-   - Scope restrictions: Focus solely on redaction; no alterations to document structure or additional content creation.
+   - **Scope Restrictions**: Focus solely on redaction without altering the structural or content integrity of the document.
-   - Dependency requirements: The operation requires access to the sensitive data types database to effectively identify what needs to be redacted.
+   - **Dependency Requirements**: Utilize the database of sensitive data types for reference during the redaction process.

-6. **Search:**
+6. **Search**
-   - Search: "sensitive economic data" in `research/redaction_report.md` to identify specific sections requiring redaction.
+   - No search required.